Whom the Good Lord a hand lends, no one in the way stands

 “I don’t.
 I’ll find out later.”

 “What a fellow!
-Watch it, or the lipped one will be taken!” my friend taunted me again.
+Watch out, or the lipped one will be taken!” my friend taunted me again.

 “She’s got a nice ass, too!”